Music of Uganda: Music industry

 Uganda has a vibrant music industry that plays a fundamental role in the social and economic lives of many.
 Musicians are the main celebrities in Uganda, and all entertainment content from the mainstream media will most times be about music or musicians.
 The private lives of musicians are closely followed by many Ugandans.
 Music concerts, most times called album launches, are very popular.
 Many companies spend huge amounts of money on sponsoring these music concerts, and advertisements for the concerts are very common on radio and television.

 The emphasis on music concerts comes from the fact that very few music artists make a worthwhile income from sales of their music on physical media.
 The lack of any distribution structure means that there is little to no incentive for capital investment in artist development or music sales.
 There are no genuine record labels, with most of the companies that are referred to as labels being merely artist management companies.
 Because of these inadequacies, there is a severe strain placed upon musicians to find profitability and sustainability in making music.

-There have also been efforts at organizing the music industry, with the Uganda Performing Rights Society (UPRS), Bryan Morel Publications and Uganda Musicians Association being prime examples alongside a number of music awards organizations like AFRIMA Awards, PAM Awards and more recently HiPipo Music Awards.
-Attempts by some of these organizations to make use of an under-utilized and largely ignored copyright law to generate revenue from music distribution have proved fruitless.
+There have also been efforts at organizing the music industry, with the Uganda Performing Rights Society (UPRS), Bryan Morel Publications and Uganda Musicians Association being prime examples alongside a number of music awards organizations such as AFRIMA Awards, PAM Awards and more recently HiPipo Music Awards.
+Attempts by some of these organizations to make use of under-utilised and largely ignored local copyright law to generate revenue from music distribution have proved fruitless.
 These are some of the challenges facing the music industry in the country and indeed are very similar to the ones facing most music industries around the world.